clssystem/MouseHelperWeb/EN/index.md

 layout: pageEN
 title: "Your mouse assistant"
 description: "Help software to improve mouse handling in Windows, for people with motor disabilities such as Parkinson's disease"
-tagline: "Help software to improve mouse handling in Windows, for people with motor disabilities such as Parkinson's disease"
 ---
  *Mouse Helper* is a free software that will help you improve your mouse operation.